Kentucky Derby Museum announces project to expand, renovate

-The Kentucky Derby Museum has announced a $6.5 million project to renovate and expand.
+The Kentucky Derby Museum announced a $6.5 million project to renovate and expand.

-Officials say the additional space will be used mainly for exhibits, including a new collection from thoroughbred trainer D. Wayne Lukas and key pieces from the collection of jockey Bill Shoemaker, which has been housed in archives.
-There will also be more room for meeting and rental space.
+Officials said the additional space will be used mainly for exhibits, including a new collection from Thoroughbred trainer D. Wayne Lukas and key pieces from the collection of jockey Bill Shoemaker, which has been housed in archives.
+There will also be more room for meetings and rental space.

 The statement said museum directors decided to pursue the expansion after record-setting attendance in 2017, with more than 230,000 visitors.